artemwolf/jquery-mimage/README.md

 Usage
 =====

 Set up an img element with specified "data-src-*" attributes.
 It can be "-mobile","-tablet","-desktop" and "-big".
-Every image will use when window size is ''less than appropriate size in options'', exepts "-big" - it will load if window width is more than size.destop.
+Every image will use when window size is <b>less than appropriate size in options</b>, exepts "-big" - it will load if window width is more than size.destop.

 html:
 -----